PatAltimore/microsoft-authentication-library-javascript/msal-javascript-conceptual/react/errors.md

 ---
-title: Handle errors and exceptions in MSAL.js
+title: Handle errors and exceptions in MSAL Node
 description: Learn how to handle use MSAL React with class components. covering initialization, protecting components, accessing MSAL React context and logging in.
 author: EmLauber
 manager: CelesteDG